csound/manual/docs/overview/udp-server.md

 ```
    @[channel_name] [value]
 ```
 Set a control channel [channel_name] with the value [value].
-Example:   if the csd contains the line ' chn_k "freq", 440' then send '@freq 330' sets "freq" to 330
+Example:   if the csd contains the line ' chnk "freq", 440' then send '@freq 330' sets "freq" to 330

 ```